Do you have blockers in your organisation?

 Like Mark Sanborn said,” In teamwork, silence isn’t golden, it’s deadly.”

-If there are blockers who continue to dismiss input from others, understanding around driving your organisation forward and a need for open communications among staff, than it may be time that you part ways.
+If there are blockers who continue to dismiss input from others and a need for open communications among staff, then it may be time that you part ways.

-iDeal Directions marketing empowers and helps overwhelmed business leaders gain clarity around marketing.
+iDeal Directions marketing empowers and helps overwhelmed charity leaders gain clarity around marketing.
 Making doing the right thing simple through building meaningful connections with your customers.